 If you’ve started some plants from seeds, you may have plants that are getting too big for their seed-starting containers.
-Yet, in most areas, it is still too cold to put the warm season crops out in the garden.
-What to do?
+But what do you do if it is still too cold to put the warm season crops out in the garden?
 You need to transplant those seedlings into a larger container.
 This is also sometimes called “potting them up.”

 CONTAINERS TO USE TO TRANSPLANT SEEDLINGS